Java toString() method

 Output of Float array: [Ljava.lang.Float;@54182d86

-You see, the output displayed the specified object class along with its hashcode.
-For example, the integer object returned: java.lang.Integer, as such, the object intArr belongs to Integer class.
+You saw, the output displayed the specified object class along with its hashcode.
+For example, the integer object returned: java.lang.Integer, as such, the object intArr belongs to the Integer class.

 An example of using custom class with toString()